wp-plugins/bepro-listings/readme.txt

 Many of what we give away for free, others will charge you for e.g. clusterd google maps and csv import.
 Also note our optional payment and notification features.
 You will need to download the free plugins BePro Cart and BePro Email to implement these features.
 We invite you to start **making money** today and take advantage of what we consider to be the most **advanced email notification plugin** available.
 These addons continue our trend of offering you a flexible way to build the directory experience that your users require.

 == Changelog ==

+= 2.1.68 (November 19th, 2014) =

+* Fix js error when geo features are turned on but the lat/lon are not present

 = 2.1.67 (November 17th, 2014) =